AidynMakhataev/laravel-surveyjs/contributing.md

 # Contributing

-Contributions are welcome and will be fully credited.
+Anyone is welcome to contribute.
+Fork, make your changes, and then submit a pull request.

 Contributions are accepted via Pull Requests on [Github](https://github.com/aidynmakhataev/laravelsurveyjs).

-# Things you could do
+# TODO
 If you want to contribute but do not know where to start, this list provides some starting points.

+- Add theme support
+- Add analytics and reports for survey results
-- Add license text
+- Add supporting for Laravel < 5.5
-- Remove rewriteRules.php
+- Localization for Survey Builder
 - Set up TravisCI, StyleCI, ScrutinizerCI
 - Write a comprehensive ReadMe
+- Add license text

 ## Pull Requests

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.